7well/yii2-configmanager/doc/README.md

 ---------------
 No documentation available in this state of deverlopment!

-Only default parameters in sys_parameters are supported yet.
 If flag bootstrap is true the parameter or compoment is defined at the bootstrap process, otherwise the parameter can get by the method Parameter::getParameterValue('parametername').
 To setup a parameter as a component use a '@' character for parametername: